HaiseB/mtgTop8-analytics-python/README.md

 # mtgTop8-analytics-python
-I needed to access some data to choose the lowest decklist
+I needed to access some data to choose the lowest decklist prices

 > pip install requests